Clouddark75/tachiyomi-unofficial-extensions/CONTRIBUTING.md

     - If a `SManga` is cached, `fetchMangaDetails` will be only called when the user does a manual update (Swipe-to-Refresh).
 - `fetchChapterList` is called to display the chapter list.
     - **The list should be sorted descending by the source order**.
+- `getMangaUrl` is called when the user taps "Open in WebView".
+  - If the source uses an API to fetch the data, consider overriding this method to return the manga absolute URL in the website instead.
+  - It defaults to the URL provided to the request in `mangaDetailsRequest`.

 #### Chapter